RosGus80/servogen/README.md

 A work-in-progress **CLI tool** that transforms your **[NewRecruit.eu](https://newrecruit.eu)** rosters from raw json into clean, styled, and navigable **HTML** files — perfect for printing, sharing, or referencing during gameplay.

 > ⚠️ This tool is currently under development.
+If you face any issues, please copy the error message and contact me (preferably by opening an issue thread on Github), sharing your json file that caused the error

 ## Features